Civil Rights: Police Brutality Protest Today in Manhattan’s Union Square

-Hundreds of people gathered today as part of a demonstration against the recent police shootings of black and Hispanic victims around the nation.
+Hundreds of people, including police abuse attorneys, gathered today as part of a demonstration against the recent police shootings of black and Hispanic victims around the nation.
 Protestors marched from Manhattan’s Union Square to the New York City Police Department (NYPD) headquarters at 1 Police Plaza then crossed and flooded the Brooklyn Bridge, stopping traffic A video of the protest can be seen via NBC New York’s webpage here and via 7online.com here.

 Signs held by protesters urged passersby to “Stop Killer Cops” and “Stop Murder by Police!”